awesomerank/awesomerank.github.io/lists/vitalets/awesome-smart-tv.md

 ## Cross-platform frameworks
 * [TOAST](http://developer.samsung.com/tv/develop/extension-libraries/toast/) - Samsung open-source framework for multi-platform TV apps developemnt.
 * [Enyo](http://enyojs.com) - LG framework for development apps for all major platforms, from phones and tablets to PCs and TVs.
-* [Smartbox ★172 ⏳2Y](https://github.com/immosmart/smartbox) - Smart TV universal library for Samsung, LG, Philips, SmartTV Aliance, STB Mag app development.
+* [Smartbox ★173 ⏳2Y](https://github.com/immosmart/smartbox) - Smart TV universal library for Samsung, LG, Philips, SmartTV Aliance, STB Mag app development.

 ## Communication protocols
 * [DLNA](https://en.wikipedia.org/wiki/Digital_Living_Network_Alliance) - Industry-wide standard for sharing data over a home network.
 Depending on the DLNA-compatible devices you own, you might be able to stream films from your laptop to your TV, play an MP3 stored on your phone over your hi-fi system, or print a photo from your tablet on your home printer.
 * [DIAL](http://www.dial-multiscreen.org/) - Developed by Netflix and Google, this protocol alows client devices (like smartphone, tablet, or computer) to discover apps on server devices (like a smart TV or streaming box) and launch content on them.
 * [Wi-Fi Direct](https://en.wikipedia.org/wiki/Wi-Fi_Direct) - Standard enabling devices to easily connect with each other without requiring a wireless access point.
 * [Miracast](https://en.wikipedia.org/wiki/Miracast) - Standard for wireless connections from devices (such as laptops, tablets, or smartphones) to displays (such as TVs, monitors or projectors).
 Works over Wi-Fi Direct.

+## Misc
+* [LIRC](http://lirc.org) - A package that allows you to decode and send infra-red signals of many (but not all) commonly used remote controls.

 ## Community
 * [Stack Overflow](http://stackoverflow.com/questions/tagged/smart-tv)